Trip Highlights of Ganesh Himal Trek

 Day 06: Serthung to Ukhum (lunch) - Jharlang (Ungul)

-Today, our short Ganesh Himal trek to Manidadan brings you the breathtaking Ganesh Himal range mountain views.
-You can see a stone through the entire Chalish village views on the back.
+Today, our short Ganesh Himal trek to Manidadan brings you breathtaking views of the Ganesh Himal range.
+You can see a stone through the entire Chalish village view on the back.
 From here, we are trekking to Deul Danda, Gobre village.

-There is a rock climbing possibility in Chhap Danda and Bandari Bhir.
+There is rock climbing possible in Chhap Danda and Bandari Bhir.
 So, we recommend any rock climber who is willing to climb.
 However, there needs to be a basic infrastructure.
-First, we arrive at Borang village, mostly the Tamang people.
+First, we arrived at Borang village, mostly the Tamang people.
 We continued to Ukhum for lunch.

-We will work through the forest and cross the suspension bridge from here.
-Passing through Chhapchyat village, you finally get to Jharlang village (Ungul).
+From here, we will work through the forest and cross the suspension bridge.
+After passing through Chhapchyat village, you finally get to Jharlang village (Ungul).
 It provides one of the best panoramic mountain views in the area.
 This village is Tamang village and has nearly 200 houses.

 07